 Bamboo is the world’s tallest member of the grass family.
 These wonderful plants can make a delightful addition to any garden that’s inspired by the tropics.
 Bamboo is a fast-growing plant, and some mature bamboo plants can grow up to 12 inches a day.

-In addition, bamboo is an aggressive grower, and many species can be invasive.
-However, clumping varieties such as ‘Sunset Glow’ are hardy, low maintenance plants that are a delight in any garden in Zones 5-9.
+Bamboo is an aggressive grower, and many species can be invasive.
+However, clumping varieties are hardy, low maintenance plants that are a delight in any garden in Zones 5-9.
 Clumping bamboo does not spread, so it makes a great choice for a privacy hedge between yards or a focal point in the landscape.
 Click here to learn more about clumping bamboo.